dylspruill/nba_hub/README.md

 # NBA Basketball Hub
-## A Java Spring Boot application that manages NBA player statistics using RESTful APIs, JPA for data persistence, and robust JUnit tests for service and repository layers.
+A Java Spring Boot application that manages NBA player statistics using RESTful APIs, JPA for data persistence, and  JUnit tests.

 # Features